es-progress/shell/docs/bin.md

 check-root
 error-exit "Nothing to do"
 ```

+You can find more details about bootstrapping in the [Installation instructions](install.md).

 !!! tip
     Put sourcer in your `.bashrc` and all functions are ready to use in your terminal.